February TBD, 2024

-Meals: Dinner on Saturday evening will be catered.
-If notified in advance, the staff will try to accommodate Kosher and vegetarian fare.
+Meals: Dinner on Saturday evening will be catered - please note any allergens on your registration form.
 Troops need to be prepared to cook Saturday and Sunday morning.
 Because there is only one hour for lunch on Saturday, a non-cooking meal is recommended, (e.g., sandwiches).
 There will be a district wide catered dinner on Saturday evening of BBQ; vegetarian option - vegetarian lasagna; gluten free option - baked potato with BBQ meat

 What to Bring